MarketSquare/robotframework-style-guide/process_docs/tools_process.md

 ## VSCode Extensions

-Use the markdownlint plugin to clean up markdown code, use default options.
+- Use the markdownlint (`davidanson.vscode-markdownlint`) plugin to clean up markdown code, use default options.
+- Use the spell right (`ban.spellright`) plugin for spell checking.
+    - `.vscode/settings.json` contains the settings for spell right.

 ## Repository